-Where appropriate, it is helpful to signpost patients to other items of patient information, including the full title and reference number.
+Where appropriate, it is helpful to signpost patients to other items of patient information.

 Rather than duplicating information about general anaesthetic or parking, for example, it would be much more efficient to direct patients to existing leaflets, which are written solely about these subjects.
 It is also helpful to list further information sources where relevant, such as trusted websites and charitable organisations.